DJSng-Toolkit/Toolbox/README.md

 # Licenses
-You are free to fork, modify and take inspiration from Toolkit as long as you follow the terms of Toolkit's [license](LICENSE) as well as [the licenses of all included softwares and projects](COPYING.md).
 Toolkit is available under the MIT license, which you can read more about [here](LICENSE).
+You can read more about the licenses some included software uses in [COPYING.md](COPYING.md).

 Toolkit also includes assets from the following software:
 - TheUsefulLists: MIT License

-You can read more about the licenses some included software uses in [COPYING.md](COPYING.md).